Konishi Yukinaga: Death

 He fled to Mount Ibuki, but knowing he could not escape, he told a farmer to sell him to Tokugawa.
-The farmer refused and recommended he committed seppuku.
+The farmer refused and recommended he commit seppuku.
 Yukinaga said he would not commit seppuku because he was a Christian.
 The farmer informed Takenaka Shigekado to escort him to the Eastern Army camp.

 Kuroda Nagamasa wanted to plead an amnesty for him, but Yukinaga said there was no need for that.
 He only asked to meet a priest for his last confession.
 However, it was not granted by Ieyasu.

 He was beheaded together with Ishida Mitsunari and Ankokuji Ekei.

 Evaluation

 Yukinaga is not properly evaluated in Japan.
-In Japanese pop culture, he is often portrayed as a meek bureaucrat similar to Ishida Mitsunari.
+In Japanese pop culture, he is often portrayed as a weak bureaucrat similar to Ishida Mitsunari.
 However, this image does not hold when crosschecked with Chinese, Korean or European historical materials.
 This is because, unlike other military commanders, his descendants could not produce military myths to boast about his achievements due to his defeat at Sekigahara and him being a member of a once forbidden religion.

-While his loss in Pyongyang is often being used as an example of his military incompetence, Hideyoshi did not blame him.
-He was outnumbered and outarmed, so the result was generally expected.
-The Japanese had no idea on how to defend a walled-city like Pyongyang as such layout did not exist in their country.
-Later on, they built their own castles instead of relying on the existing Korean fortresses.
+While his loss in Pyongyang is often cited as an example of his military incompetence, Hideyoshi did not blame him for this loss.
+Konishi's forces were outnumbered and out-armed, so the result was generally to be expected.
+The Japanese had no clue at the time as to how to defend a walled city like Pyongyang, as such an urban layout did not exist in Japan.
+Later on in the war in Korea, the Japanese forces built their own fortresses instead of relying on captured Korean fortifications.

-Being the only Japanese general who faced the main Ming army alone and without the protection of Japanese castles, Chinese generals also held him in high regard.
-In fact, it was not easy to retreat without being routed after being defeated by a clearly superior force.
-Later on, Chinese general, Yang Hao, begrudgingly praised him for being highly talented.
-When the Ming army attacked Kato Kiyomasa in Ulsan, they made multiple arrangements to ensure that Yukinaga would not send a reinforcement even though his location was not close to Ulsan compared to other generals.
-It is clear that they took him as a serious threat.
+As the only Japanese commander who faced the main Ming army alone (and without the protection of Japanese castles), Chinese generals held him in high regard, as it was not easy to retreat without being routed after being defeated by a clearly superior force.
+The Ming general Yang Yuan later begrudgingly praised him for being highly talented.
+When the Ming army attacked Kato Kiyomasa in Ulsan, arrangements were made to ensure that Yukinaga would not reinforce Kiyomasa's positions (though given the grudge between the two commanders this was unlikely) even though his forces were not as close to Ulsan as those of other Japanese commanders, suggesting that the Ming considered him to be a substantial threat.

-Yukinaga was also praised by Oda Nobunaga for defending the Oda territory in Seto Inland Sea from the Mori navy.
-Nobunaga normally did not pay attention to Hideyoshi's protege.
+Yukinaga was also praised by Oda Nobunaga for defending the Oda territory in Seto Inland Sea from the Mori navy, which was noticeably unusual as Nobunaga normally did not pay attention to Hideyoshi's protegés.